Anas-Ahmad-Siddiqui/gdc-workshop-1/README.md

 -> Added a restart button which restores the life counter and spawns the player at initial position -> Added a lose screen which displays "You Lost!
 Try Again" when you lose all the lives -> Added a win screen which displays "You Won!
 Play Again" if you touch the flag at the end of the level.
--> Buttons present on both win and lose screen to go bac to main game.
+-> Buttons present on both win and lose screen to go back to main game.

+Game build present in game_build folder

 Made By:: Anas Ahmad Siddiqui 20BPS1094